Generative Bayesian Inference with GANs: Adversarial Bayes

 In our implementations, we thereby consider the empirical version of \eqref{eq:wcgan} which again involves simulated datasets $\{(\theta_j,X_j)\}_{j=1}^T$ and $\{Z_j\}_{j=1}^T \iid \pi_Z(\cdot)$ to obtain

 One particular way of solving this problem is summarized in \Cref{alg:WGAN}.
-In terms of the constraint on $\bomega$ to ensure the Lipschitz condition $\|f_{\bomega}\|_L\leq 1$, the original Wasserstein GANs implementation \cite{arjovsky2017towards} used gradient clipping, which may lead to computational issues.
-Alternatively, \citep{gulrajani2017improved} imposed a soft version of the constraint with a penalty\footnote{They adopt the two-sided penalty encouraging the norm of the gradient to go towards $1$ instead of just staying below 1 (one-sided penalty).} on the gradient of $f_{\bomega}$ with respect to a convex combination\footnote{This is inspired by the fact that the optimal critic function contains straight lines with gradient norm $1$ connecting coupled points from the contrasted distributions \citep[Proposition1]{gulrajani2017improved}.} of the two contrasting datasets.
-Similarly as \citep{athey2021using}, we adopt the one-sided penalty only with respect to $\theta_j$

-where $\bar \theta_j = \epsilon_j \theta_j + (1-\epsilon_j)g(Z_j, X_j)$ with the $\epsilon_j$ re-drawn from a uniform distribution at each step.
-The choice of $\lambda$ is discussed in \Cref{sec:implementation}.
-To stabilize gradients, the critic is updated multiple times (ideally until convergence) before each update of the generator, which is different from \Cref{alg:KL-GAN} where such a stabilization may not be feasible \citep{arjovsky2017wasserstein}
+In terms of the constraint on $\bomega$ to ensure the Lipschitz condition $\|f_{\bomega}\|_L\leq 1$, the original Wasserstein GANs implementation \citep{arjovsky2017towards} used gradient clipping, which may lead to computational issues.
+Alternatively, \citet{gulrajani2017improved} imposed a soft version of the constraint with a penalty on the gradient of $f_{\bomega}$ with respect to a convex combination of the two contrasting datasets.
+We adopt the one-sided penalty same as \citet{athey2021using}, with details in \Cref{sec:implementation}.
+To stabilize gradients, the critic is updated multiple times (ideally until convergence) before each update of the generator, which is different from \Cref{alg:KL-GAN} where such a stabilization may not be feasible \citep{arjovsky2017wasserstein}.

-Our Bayesian GAN framework for posterior simulation (i.e. \Cref{alg:WGAN} further referred to as B-GAN) consists of a neural sampler $g_{\wh\b_T}(Z,X)$ which generates samples from an approximate posterior, i.e. conditioning on the observed data $X_0$, by filtering iid noise as follows
+Our GAN framework for Bayesian posterior simulation (i.e. \Cref{alg:WGAN} further referred to as B-GAN) consists of a neural sampler $g_{\wh\b_T}(Z,X)$ which generates samples from an approximate posterior, i.e. conditioning on the observed data $X_0$, by filtering iid noise as follows

 When $g_{\wh\b_T}$ is close to $g^*$, the samples $\wt\theta_j$ will arrive approximately from $\pi(\theta\C X_0)$.
 One of the practical appeals of this sampling procedure is that, once the generator has been trained, the simulation cost is negligible.
 Note that our observed data $X_0\sim p_{\theta_0}^{(n)}(X)$ are {\em not involved} in the training stage, {\em only} in the simulation stage \eqref{eq:simulate1}.
 We illustrate \Cref{alg:WGAN} on a toy example.
 The configurations of our B-GAN networks and optimization hyperparameters are described in \Cref{sec:implementation_toy}.
+Note that our B-GAN approach is different from the Bayesian GAN of \citet{saatci2017bayesian}, which places a probabilistic structure over the GAN parameters and update the parameteters via sampling instead of pure optimization.
+Our work utilizes the GAN framework for likelihood-free Bayesian inference and the training scheme is optimization-based.